MehmetMHY/cha/README.md

                         Run answer search
   -e, --export_parsed_text
-                        Extract code blocks from the final output and save them as files
+                        Extract code blocks from the final output and save them as files -ide, --integrated_dev_env
+                        Input a one-short query using your default terminal text editor (IDE)
 ```

 ## Development